 Posted by Joe on 7/16/2013 to

-One of the most common questions we get asked at Serv-A-Pure is ‘What sediment filter is right for my applications?’
+One of the most common questions we get asked at Serv-A-Pure is ‘What is the best sediment filter for my applications?’
 Unfortunately, there is not one simple answer.
 Since each situation is unique, the style, size and micron rating will vary for different applications.

 When looking for a sediment filter for whole house applications, it is recommended to install either a 10” or 20” big blue style filter.
 Using a big blue filter in whole applications allows for proper flow, lower pressure drop and significantly longer lifespans.